-

 3. Social media marketing and advertising

 Social media marketing gives users a chance to share your content organically, significantly extending your reach and exposing you to new consumers.
-Instagram for instance, is an important performance marketing platform in many campaigns.
+Instagram, for instance, is an important performance marketing platform in many campaigns.

 4. Display advertising

-When advertisers pay marketing companies to have banner ads placed on websites, apps, and social media, it’s known as display advertising.
+When advertisers pay marketing companies to have banner ads placed on websites, apps and social media, it’s known as display advertising.
 If you’ve visited a website lately, you’ve likely seen various display ads.
-Display ads can be targeted to specific demographics, locations, and even based on users' browsing history.
+Display ads can be targeted to specific demographics, locations and even based on users' browsing history.

 What is native advertising?

 One form of display advertising to mention here is native advertising.
-The term native advertising is used for display ads that look just like the other content on the page or in the app.
+The term native advertising refers to display ads that look just like the other content on the page or in the app.
 For instance, links that look like news articles on a news site, but link out to product or brand websites.
 Native advertising is not as intrusive as some other forms of display advertising, which is why many people prefer to use this as part of their digital marketing over large banners or pop-ups.

 It’s important to be mindful that while display can be successful for performance.
 It is harder to attribute conversions to display ads, so they are more often used for branding as they can boost brand awareness.

-Always-on vs. campaign sprints
+Always-on vs campaign sprints

 A combined approach to online marketing